Canop/broot/README.md

 You may also toggle options with a few keystrokes while inside broot.
 For example hitting a space, a `d` then enter shows you the dates.
 Or a space, then `h` then enter and you see hidden files.

-### See what takes space:
+### Sort, see what takes space:

+You can toggle sorts from inside broot, or start broot with `--sort-by-size` or `--sort-by-date`.

+When sorting, the whole content of directories is taken into account.
+So if you want to find on monday morning the most recently modified files, just launch `br --sort-by-date ~`.

+If you start broot with the `--whale-spotting` option (or its shorcut `-w`), you get a mode tailored to "whale spotting" navigation, making it easy to determine what files or folders take space.

 ![size](img/20191112-sizes.png)

-If you start broot with the `--sizes` option, or if you type `:s` while in broot, you get a mode tailored to "whale spotting" navigation, making it easy to determine what files or folders take space.

 And you keep all broot tools, like filtering or the ability to delete or open files and directories.

-Sizes are computed in the background, you don't have to wait for them when you navigate.
+Sizes, dates, files counts, are computed in the background, you don't have to wait for them when you navigate.

 ### check git statuses: